All Saints (All Saints album): Critical reception

 All Saints received mixed reviews from music critics, some of whom spoke favorably of the choice of singles and the group's musical direction, while others did not enjoy the music direction, and felt they lacked personality.
-Nick Butler of Sputnikmusic gave it a positive review, awarding it five stars out of five.
-He felt that the musical direction and sound "had aged well," and praised the group's creativity, as he stated they were "considered the credible alternative to the Spice Girls."
-He stated, "I still enjoy the singles a lot when I hear them, if there was ever a war between the two groups, All Saints won it."

 Stephen Thomas Erlewine of AllMusic did not rate the album, but gave it a mixed review.
-In comparison to the Spice Girls, he felt All Saints lacked "personality," but was more charitable regarding their music direction, saying, "All four members have better voices than the Spices, and they all have a hand in writing at least one of the songs on their eponymous debut. ...
+In comparison to the Spice Girls, he felt All Saints lacked "personality", but was more charitable regarding their music direction, saying, "All four members have better voices than the Spices, and they all have a hand in writing at least one of the songs on their eponymous debut. ...
 More importantly, they and their producers have a better sense of contemporary dance trends—there are real hip-hop and club rhythms throughout the record."
-He highlighted "Never Ever", "I Know Where It's At," and "Lady Marmalade" as the album's best tracks.
+He highlighted "Never Ever", "I Know Where It's At", and "Lady Marmalade" as the album's best tracks.

 Commercial performance

 In the United Kingdom the album debuted at number twelve for the week beginning 6 December 1997, before progressing to a peak of number two on 17 January 1998, where it remained for three consecutive weeks.
 It spent a total of 66 weeks on the chart.
 As of April 2016, the album has sold 1,469,771 copies in the United Kingdom.

-It peaked within the top forty in numerous countries, and reached the top ten in Switzerland, Australia, New Zealand, Netherlands, and Canada.
+It peaked within the top forty in numerous countries, and reached the top ten in Switzerland, Australia, New Zealand, the Netherlands, and Canada.
 The album was certified Platinum in the United States for shipments of over 1 million units.
 The album sold over 5 million copies worldwide.